How quickly are solar panels improving?

 ⚡ Power ratings have stagnated since the late 2010s

-⛰️ Solar panels may have reached their durability and aesthetic peak
+⛰️ Solar panels may have reached their durability peak

 Whenever you invest in your home and future, you want to get the timing right.